 5.1.
-The CLOSE\CODE Context Extension Type
+The CLOSE_CODE Context Extension Type

-The CLOSE\CODE context extension type (type=0x00) allows an endpoint to provide additional information as to why a datagram context was closed.
-This type SHALL only be sent in CLOSE\DATAGRAM\CONTEXT capsules.
+The CLOSE_CODE context extension type (type=0x00) allows an endpoint to provide additional information as to why a datagram context was closed.
+This type SHALL only be sent in CLOSE_DATAGRAM_CONTEXT capsules.
 Its Context Extension Value field consists of a single variable-length integer which contains the close code.
 The following codes are defined:

-- NO\ERROR (code=0x00): This indicates that the registration was closed without any additional information. - DENIED (code=0x01): This indicates that the sender has rejected the context registration based on its local policy.
-The endpoint that had originally registered this context MUST NOT try to register another context with the same context extensions on this stream.
+- NO_ERROR (code=0x00): This indicates that the registration was closed without any additional information. - DENIED (code=0x01): This indicates that the sender has rejected the context registration based on its local policy.
+The endpoint that had originally registered this context MUST NOT try to register another context with the same context extensions on this stream. - RESOURCE_LIMIT (code=0x02): This indicates that the context was closed to save resources.
+The recipient SHOULD limit its future registration of resource-incentive contexts.